 These potholes were created during the Ice Age over 20,000 years ago.
-The high and rough seas continually crashed against the rock cliffs creating these holes that visitors can enjoy today.
-These mountain ranges used to be higher than Mt Everest.
+The high and rough seas continually crashed against the rock cliffs creating the potholes in mountains which used to be higher than Mt.
+Everest.

-There is a carpark approximately one kilometre from the start of the hiking trail to the mountains.
+There is a carpark approximately one kilometre from the start of the hiking trail.
 Once parked there, you can walk along the local road towards to the trail, enjoying the little white houses dotted alongside the road and the fjord that runs parallel to the road.

 The whole journey is marked with signs and painted stones to ensure that you go in the right direction.
-At a normal pace, it will take about one hour and a half hours to reach the potholes from the start of the hiking trail.
+At a normal pace, it will take about one hour and a half to reach the potholes from the start of the hiking trail.
 Along the way, you will pass Sandviga beach.
 Its white pebbles and clear water are a welcome relief if you are hiking during summer.